hypercore-protocol/cli/docs/glossary.md

   - A general term for the ecosystem and network of the Hypercore Protocol.
   - The name of the daemon program behind `hyp`.
 [See the docs](https://github.com/hypercore-protocol/hyperspace).
 - **Key**.
 The 64-character hex string that identifies hypers.
 The key is shared in hyper structure URLs with the `hyper://` scheme.
+- **Seeding**.
+Actively syncing the current data of a hyper-structure and hosting its data from your device for others to access.